danielroelfs/danielroelfs.com/content/posts/2025-weather-and-energy-denmark/index.md

 <img src="index.markdown_strict_files/figure-markdown_strict/plot-wind-correlation-1.png" width="768" />

-{{< sidenote br=\"2em\" >}}
-The statistics educators can burn me on the stake for this one
-{{< /sidenote >}}

 It makes sense that there's a correlation here obviously, since the wind makes the turbines turn.
-Correlation doesn't imply causation, unless it does.
+Correlation doesn't imply causation, unless it does{{< sidenote for=\"sn-5\" >}}The statistics educators can burn me on the stake for this one{{< /sidenote >}}.
 For anyone who's ever been to Denmark the wind speeds look a bit low.
 10 *m/s* is about a 5 on the [Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale), classified as a "fresh breeze".
 Especially at the coast (where most of the wind turbines are) there is often a bit more than a "fresh breeze", but remember that these numbers are averaged across the country.

-{{< sidenote br=\"2em\" >}}
-You can check which layers are available using `sf::st_layers()`
-{{< /sidenote >}}

 Let's make some maps, those are always fun.
-I downloaded a map of Denmark in a [GeoPackage](https://www.geopackage.org) format from [gadm.org](https://gadm.org/download_country.html) and load it into R using the `st_read()` from the `{sf}` package.
+I downloaded a map of Denmark in a [GeoPackage](https://www.geopackage.org) format from [gadm.org](https://gadm.org/download_country.html) and load it into R using the `st_read()` from the `{sf}` package{{< sidenote for=\"sn-6\" >}}You can check which layers are available using `sf::st_layers()`{{< /sidenote >}}.
 Since our data is already on a municipality level, we'll load the relevant layer from the file.

 ``` r
 denmark_sf <- sf::st_read(